A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Multilinear tongue model

-In order to derive our desired function in \autoref{eq:multilinear-model}, we need to analyze the anatomical and speech related variations separately.
-In several works \citep{Harshman1977, Hoole2000, Hoole2003, Ananthakrishnan2010, Valdes2012, Vargas2012, Zheng2003}, the PARAFAC method \citep{Harshman1970} was used to perform this analysis.
-This method, also known as CANDECOMP, decomposes a tensor into a sum of \(r\) rank-\(1\) tensors where \(r\) is provided by the user.
+In order to derive our desired function in \eqref{eq:multilinear-model}, we need to analyze the anatomical and speech related variations separately.
+In previous work \citep{Harshman1977, Hoole2000, Hoole2003, Ananthakrishnan2010, Valdes2012, Vargas2012, Zheng2003}, the PARAFAC method \citep{Harshman1970}, also known as CANDECOMP, has often been used to perform this analysis.
+This method decomposes a tensor into a sum of \(r\) rank-\(1\) tensors where \(r\) is provided by the user.
 Therefore, this technique can be regarded as an extension of the singular value decomposition to tensors.
-However, literature reports issues with this method: \citet{Hoole2000} found that it might be difficult to find reliable solutions. \citet{Vargas2012} pointed out that the PARAFAC decomposition requires numerous components to describe the observed data in a satisfactory way, which limits its usefulness as a dimensionality reduction method.
-Moreover, \citet{deSilva2008} discovered that the associated standard approximation problem is mathematically ill-posed, which can lead to the problem of diverging components in a numerical setting.
+However, there are reports in the literature of certain issues with this method: \citet{Hoole2000} found that it might be difficult to find reliable solutions; \citet{Vargas2012} pointed out that the PARAFAC decomposition requires numerous components to describe the observed data in a satisfactory way, which limits its usefulness as a dimensionality reduction method; moreover, \citet{deSilva2008} discovered that the associated standard approximation problem is mathematically ill-posed, which can lead to the problem of diverging components in a numerical setting.

-Another suitable method is the Tucker decomposition \citep{Tucker1966} that is sometimes also called \ac{hosvd}.
-This method computes the orthonormal spaces of a tensor associated with its modes.
-It may be regarded as a more flexible variant of the PARAFAC method \citep{Kiers1991} and has previously been used to analyze 2D tongue shape data \citep{Valdes2012}.